Civil union: Mexico

 On 9 November 2006, Mexico City's unicameral Legislative Assembly passed and approved (43–17) a bill legalizing same-sex civil unions, under the name Ley de Sociedades de Convivencia (Law for Co-existence Partnerships), which became effective on 16 March 2007.
 The law gives property and inheritance rights to same-sex couples.
 On 11 January 2007, the northern state of Coahuila, which borders Texas, passed a similar bill (20–13), under the name Pacto Civil de Solidaridad (Civil Pact of Solidarity).
 Unlike Mexico City's law, once same-sex couples have registered in Coahuila, the state protects their rights no matter where they live in the country.
 Twenty days after the law had passed, the country's first same-sex civil union took place in Saltillo, Coahuila.
 Civil unions have been proposed in at least six states since 2006.

-In Colima, governor Mario Anguiano Moreno has agreed to discuss the legalization of civil unions and adoption by same-sex couples.
+In Colima, governor Mario Anguiano Moreno agreed to discuss the legalization of civil unions and adoption by same-sex couples.
 In Jalisco, local congress approved on 31 October 2013 the Free Coexistence Act, which allows the performance of civil unions in the state.